Rhubarb (1951 film)

-Rhubarb is a 1951 screwball comedy noir film adapted from the 1946 novel Rhubarb by humorist H. Allen Smith.
-Directed by Arthur Lubin, the movie stars the cat Orangey, along with Ray Milland and Jan Sterling.
-Cinematography was by Lionel Lindon.
-The supporting cast features William Frawley and Gene Lockhart.
+Rhubarb is a 1951 screwball comedy film adapted from the 1946 novel Rhubarb by humorist H. Allen Smith.
+The film was directed by Arthur Lubin and stars Ray Milland, Jan Sterling, William Frawley, Gene Lockhart and a cat named Orangey in the title role.

 Plot

-Thaddeus J. Banner (Gene Lockhart), a lonely, eccentric millionaire who owns a baseball team, the Brooklyn Loons, takes a liking to a dog-chasing stray cat (played by Orangey), and takes him into his home.
-He names the cat "Rhubarb," which is baseball slang for an on-field argument or fight.
+Lonely, eccentric millionaire Thaddeus J. Banner, who owns the Brooklyn Loons baseball team, takes a dog-chasing stray cat into his home.
+He names the cat Rhubarb, which is baseball slang for an argument or fight.

-When the man dies, it is discovered that his last will and testament made Rhubarb his sole beneficiary; hence the cat inherits the baseball team.
-Team publicist Eric Yeager (Ray Milland) is named the cat's guardian.
-His fiancée Polly Sickles (Jan Sterling), daughter of the team's manager (William Frawley), is terribly allergic to Rhubarb, causing many problems.
+When Banner dies, it is discovered that he had named Rhubarb as his sole beneficiary, and the cat inherits the baseball team.
+Team publicist Eric Yeager is named Rhubarb's guardian.
+Yeager's fiancée Polly Sickles, daughter of the team's manager, is terribly allergic to Rhubarb, causing many problems.
+Banner's spoiled, greedy and unhappy daughter Myra files a lawsuit contesting the will.

-Banner's spoiled, greedy, and unhappy daughter Myra (Elsie Holmes) files a lawsuit, contesting the will.
-And when the team's players discover they are owned by a cat, they stage a protest until Yeager persuades them that Rhubarb brings them luck.

-Brooklyn begins winning and will play the powerful New York team for the championship.
-But a bookie who stands to lose big if Brooklyn wins decides to kidnap the cat.
-Brooklyn's fortunes turn for the worse while the search for Rhubarb goes on, until the cat finally escapes from his captors and races to the ballpark to save the day.
+When the team's players discover that they are owned by a cat, they stage a protest until Yeager persuades them that Rhubarb brings them luck.
+Brooklyn begins winning and will play the powerful New York team for the championship, but a bookie who stands to lose a large sum if Brooklyn wins kidnaps the cat.
+The team fares poorly during the search for Rhubarb, but he escapes his captors and races to the ballpark to save the day.